CollegeSoccerPulse/Privacy-Policy/PrivacyPolicy.md

 ## 6. Contact Us:

-If you have any questions or concerns regarding this Privacy Policy or our data practices, please contact us at JPolm@rollins.edu.
+If you have any questions or concerns regarding this Privacy Policy or our data practices, please contact us at CollegeSoccerPulse@outlook.com.